 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Dover Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how DOV stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Oil and Gas Field Machinery and Equipment Manufacturing industry.
+We show how DOV stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Oil and Gas Field Machinery and Equipment Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Headquartered in Downers Grove, Illinois, Dover Corporation is a diversified global manufacturer and solutions provider with annual revenue of approximately $7 billion.
 The company delivers innovative equipment and components, consumable supplies, aftermarket parts, software and digital solutions, and support services through five operating segments: Engineered Products, Fueling Solutions, Imaging & Identification, Pumps & Process Solutions and Refrigeration & Food Equipment.
 Dover combines global scale, operational agility, world-class engineering capability and customer intimacy to lead the markets the company serves.
 Recognized for its entrepreneurial approach for over 60 years, its team of over 23,000 employees takes an ownership mindset, collaborating with customers to redefine what's possible.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.